FAQ for Students & Parents

 All LeadAbroad participants must:

-- Be 18 years old by the program start date
+- Be between 18 and 23 years old by the program start date.
+Students older than 23 may be considered under certain conditions and restrictions.

 How and when will you communicate if I am accepted?